 So, why is it so hard to keep foul odors from developing in wastewater?
 In most cases, the root cause of the smell is an anaerobic, or septic, condition where the oxygen flow to the water or wastewater is limited.
 When that happens, microbes can thrive which give off hydrogen sulfide, which has the odor of rotten eggs.
+Hydrogen sulfide wastewater treatment can be complicated.
 Biosolid (domestic sewage) processing is another culprit as it has the potential to generate several foul-smelling compounds.
 Even the dew point can play a role in perpetuating nuisance smells as odors can be trapped closer to the ground when there’s more moisture on the air.

-AOS Treatment Solutions Can Help Solve Odor Control Problems
+Wastewater Odor Removal Solutions Can Help Solve Odor Problems

-AOS Treatment Solutions will assess your system to determine the cause and source of problem odors.
-Through testing and experience, we will select the optimum product to eliminate the cause of odors.
+Our water treatment consultants at AOS Treatment Solutions will assess your system to determine the cause and source of problem odors.
+Through testing and experience, we will select the optimum product for odor control in wastewater treatment plants.